Archeparchy of Kottayam: United States

 The Knanaya Catholics who migrated to the United States in the 1960s and later got organized as Knanaya Catholic Associations.
 There are 21 such organizations under the umbrella organization, Knanaya Catholic Congress of North America (KCCNA).
 With the support of Bishop Kuriakose Kunnacherry who sent priests from his diocese, the Latin bishops in the major cities of the United States started Knanaya Catholic Missions.
 The first mission was established in Chicago on 28 October 1983 with Fr.
 Jacob Chollampel as the director.
 The nine Knanaya Catholic Missions established by the Latin dioceses of the US before the establishment of the Syro-Malabar Catholic Diocese of Chicago in 2001 are: Chicago (1983), Brooklyn, NY (1993), Westchester and Bronx, NY (1993), Houston (1994), Dallas (1996), Newark, New Jersey (1996), Rockland, NY (1996), Philadelphia (1999), and San Jose (2000).

 Pope John Paul II established the St. Thomas Syro-Malabar Catholic Diocese of Chicago in the US with Bishop Jacob Angadiath as its first bishop on 13 March 2001.
 Hence, all the Knanaya Catholics and Knanaya Catholic Missions in the US came under this diocese.
 Jacob Angadiath appointed Fr.
 Abraham Mutholath on 3 October 2001 as the Syncellus (Vicar General) of the Eparchy with special charge of Knanaya Catholics.
 When Jacob Angadiath structured the diocese as seven regions, one of them was for Knanaya Catholics.
 Angadiath inaugurated the Knanaya Region on 30 April 2006 and appointed Vicar General as the first region director.

 Fr.
 Abraham Mutholath motivated the Knanaya Catholics all over United States to establish new Knanaya missions and to buy churches for the missions so that they can grow as parishes.
 The first Knanaya Catholic church of the diaspora Knanaites was established in Chicago on 3 September 2006 under the leadership of Vicar General Fr.
 Abraham Mutholath.
 Eventually Knanaya Catholic parishes and missions were established in more cities.
 Many of them have rectories, Knanaya cemeteries, and convents.
-There are 14 churches and 8 missions under the Knanaya Region that are served by 15 priests from the Archeparchy of Kottayam.
+There are 14 churches and 8 missions under the Knanaya Region that are served by 16 priests from the Archeparchy of Kottayam.
 They are structured under five foranes that were established on 28 February 2015.
-Around 10% (more than 3,500) Knanaya Catholic families live in the US.
+Around 35,000 Knanaya Catholics live in the US.
 Bishop Angadiath appointed Fr.
 Thomas Mulavanal as the vicar general and Knanaya Region director on 8 February 2014.